hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 # amlogic gx - h96max x3 s905x3 tv box - september 2022

 - tested for about a week
-- it was working reliable and quite ok (see below)
+- it was working reliable and quite ok
 - notes: after a while of use the system stalls for a moment from time to time and i initially suspected it to be panfrost related again as on rk3288, but after disabling panfrost the stalls still aprreared from time to time and the